 You’ll most likely be able to make cell phone calls when you dock at a port, but like any other international trip you’ll be charged (sometimes very high) roaming charges.
 If you need to make an emergency call and didn't bring your phone, your ship should have a one you can use.

 What happens when we dock at a port?

 Your ship will dock for anywhere from a few hours to most of the day so that passengers can get off and explore or head out on shore excursions.
 You’ll either pull up right at a pier where you can walk directly off and onto dry land, or you’ll hop on a small boat called a tender that will ferry you over.

 You can come and go from the ship as you please, but you’ll have to show your boarding card and go through security each time you board.
 Leave plenty of time to get back before the ship is scheduled to depart – they tend to leave exactly when they say they will, with or without you.

 What happens at the end of the cruise?

 The night before you disembark, you’ll be asked to leave your packed luggage (minus your carry-ons) outside your stateroom door.
 Your steward will provide you with disembarking instructions and either color-coded or numbered tags to attach to your bags.
 Ship personnel will take everyone’s luggage to the ship’s hold so it can be unloaded when the ship docks – there’s no way to retrieve your bags if you realize you forgot something, so make absolutely sure you don’t pack anything you need the next day.
 Once you’re off the ship, you’ll be required to go through US Immigration and Customs before heading home.

 Remember, this information doesn’t apply to every cruise line.
 Make sure you check with your travel agent about the rules and regulations for your particular trip.
-For more information about cruising, you can read more in our Cruise Guide or visit our Cruise Sale to see what sailings are available today!
+For more information about cruising, you can read more in our Cruise Guide.

 By Megan Ranney